Freelance Writing Rates: An Easy Framework for Setting Your Freelance Rates

 Freelance Writing Rates: A Framework

-I’ve read a lot on this over the years trying to come up with a good answer, both for myself and the people in the forums.
+I’ve read a lot on this over the years trying to come up with a good answer, both for myself and the people in our forums.

 And while it might not be perfect or apply to every situation, here’s a general outline that can help.